 5. HUMAN RESOURCE & FINANCE DIVISION

 HR Division looks after the Manpower recruitment, Administrative and Personnel matters related to employees service in the authority and Vigilance matters.
-This includes recruitments through various modes of recruitment i.e. Direct Recruitment, Deputation, Short terms contract, engagement of consultants, implementation of reservation policies of Government of India, convening of departmental promotion committee for promotion, removal of probation and confirmation, implementation of turnover policies/posting-transfer, day to day work related to Salary and attendance of employees, Record Maintenance, Vigilance matters, Leave Salary & Pension contribution, LTC, Medical facilities and Leave maintenance.
+This includes recruitments through various modes of recruitment i.e. Direct Recruitment, Deputation, Short terms contract, engagement of consultants, implementation of reservation policies of Government of India, convening of departmental promotion committee for promotion, removal of probation and confirmation, implementation of turnover policies/posting-transfer, day to day work related to Salary and attendance of employees, Record Maintenance, Vigilance matters, Leave Salary & Pension contribution, LTC, Medical facilities, Lease Housing Accommodation and Leave maintenance.